 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Pro tip: in the poses that offer a stretch, focus the stretch on the belly of the muscle rather than at the attachments (your hamstring attachment points are at the knees and sitting bones).
-If you feel pulling in either of these areas, back off by bending your knees slightly and engaging your core a bit more diligently.
+Pro tip: In the poses that offer a stretch, focus the stretch on the belly of the muscle rather than at the attachments, which is where the hamstring attaches behind the knees and sitting bones.
+If you feel pulling in either of these areas, back out of the stretch by bending your knees slightly and engaging your core a little more diligently.

 Adho Mukha Svanasana (Downward-Facing Dog Pose)

 From Tabletop, walk your hands forward about two handprints, lift your knees and walk your feet back until your body forms and inverted “V” shape.
 If you are unsure of your hand or foot placement, roll out briefly to Plank Pose with your wrists under your shoulders, and your hips lifted to about the same height as your shoulders.
 Then lift your hips up and back into Down Dog.
 Keep lifting the weight of your torso and hips up and out of your wrists as you lower your heels toward the ground.

 Note: your heels may not touch, and you might need to bend your knees if your hamstrings feel tight.

 From Downward-Facing Dog Pose, bend your knees and walk or lightly hop your feet toward your hands.
 Lift your torso and stand tall in Tadasana (Mountain Pose) for a moment.
 Inhale; lengthen your spine, and engage your quadriceps.
 Exhale; hinge at your hips, folding forward, and, place your hands on the floor on either side of your feet, fingertips in line with your toes.
 You can also place your hands on yoga blocks.